 Another interesting possibility is Quebrada Quilcayhuanca - Huapi - Cojup - Ishinca - Quebrada Ishinca.
 Ishinca requires glacier equipment, even without climbing to the summit.
 Plan for at least four days.

-Accommodation and CampingThere are lots of accommodation options in Huaraz, in all price ranges.
-Between climbs, I stayed at Edwards Inn.
+.
 It's a relatively cheap place, offering rooms with a private or shared shower and bathroom.
 Mostly with hot water.
 Edward himself is a qualified mountain guide.
 Although he doesn't guide anymore, he is still very knowledgeable and enormously helpful - he helped me with this page as well.

 When camping in the Cordillera Blanca, if there is vegetation around, you can be sure there are cows too, so you have to treat your water.
 I saw cows high on the southern slopes of Jatunmontepuncu, and more in the Quebradas Cojup, Quilcayhuanca and Cayesh.
 Edward told me not to use the water from the main river in Quebrada Cayesh, and because that drains into Quilcayhuanca, I didn't take water from that river either.
 Instead, I took water from the smaller contributaries running down the slopes, and melted snow from the glacier on Jatunmontepuncu.